burtlo/dutchman/README.md

 ## Usage

-Imagine you are writing a screenscast and wanted to save yourself the embarassment of all those typos, the viewers the discomfort of watching you fumble, or all the hours you are going to spend mind-numblingly slicing and splicing the recording.
+Imagine you are writing a screencast and wanted to save yourself the embarassment of all those typos, the viewers the discomfort of watching you fumble, or all the hours you are going to spend mind-numblingly slicing and splicing the recording.